Lunaception: How the Moon, Light & Dark Affect Fertility

 Chinese medicine would abhor our post-industrial nighttime light pollution as being out of balance with nature.
 It would agree with the assertion that being exposed to artificial lights, from nighttime television to bright computer screens, cell phones and tablets, are an excessive Yang daytime activation at night, when we should be in calm, quiet, dark Yin.
 Therefore, Chinese medicine would agree that practicing lunaception for several months to regulate the menstrual cycle and align it with the moon cycle would help the body become in synch with its own natural rhythm, thereby increasing fertility and reproductive health.

 Bio: Laura Stropes, M.S., L.Ac. is a licensed practitioner of acupuncture and traditional Chinese medicine, with a great love of Chinese herbology.
 She has been practicing in the San Francisco Bay Area since 1998.
-She specializes in Chinese internal medicine, with a strong focus in TCM gynecology, fertility, pregnancy and pediatrics.
-She has also been an herbal consultant for Mayway for 18 years.
+She specializes in Chinese internal medicine, with a strong focus in TCM gynecology, fertility, pregnancy, and pediatrics.
+She was also an herbal consultant with Mayway for 18 years.
 Laura was the project manager of the first two Mayway websites, coauthor of the book “A Practitioner’s Formula Guide: Plum Flower & Minshan Formulas” - Wrinkle, Stropes & Potts published in 2008, and has been the senior herbal consultant since 2012.
 Laura may be reached at: BerkeleyTCM@yahoo.com or 510- 326-9597.